Dear 2019-2020 Seniors and their Families:

 Farmside Photography – (607) 644-7700

-- Families will be able to purchase AD SPACE in the 2017 Reflector. ¼ page, ½ page, or 1 full page ad space will be available.
-You may also include photos, special poems, etc.
+Families will be able to purchase AD SPACE in the 2020 Reflector. ¼ page, ½ page, or 1 full-page ad space will be available.
+You may also include photos, special poems, etc. INFO WILL BE MAILED HOME IN JANUARY.

 Announcements will be mailed, and announced in school, with DEADLINES stated.
 All deadlines need to be met in order to ensure a quality yearbook.
 We want this yearbook to be the best it can be, and with your help and support the yearbook will be great!